Major Cineplex: Other businesses

-In 2007, Major Cineplex's ticketing service, Major Ticketing, which sold advance bookings for movies, as well as other events, merged with BEC-TERO's Thaiticketmaster.
-The merged entity is called Thaiticketmajor.
+Major Cineplex is also have a ticketing service, Major Ticketing, which sold advance bookings for movies, as well as other events.
+However, it was merged with BEC-TERO's Thaiticketmaster in 2007.
+The merged entity is called Thai Ticket Major.
+Later in 2023, Major Cineplex was sold the 20% stake in Thai Ticket Major to Ticketmaster Europe which 20% remains.